 The North Carolina Department of Public Instruction recently rolled out new Digital Learning Competencies for N.C. students, teachers and administrators.
 These standards provide teachers with a framework to improve their practice and drive student learning in the context of instructional technology.
-I was selected to be a Digital Learning Competencies Ambassador and instantly knew that I wanted to share my makerspace story with other educators in my state.
+I was selected to be a Digital Learning Competencies Ambassador and instantly knew that I wanted to share my maker education story with other educators in my state.

 The session I prepared focused on the growth mindset elements of the Digital Learning Competencies.
 The standards ask teachers to “Promote open, lifelong learning as an iterative process of success, failure, grit, and perseverance.”
 Other competencies ask teachers to promote active engagement with technology and allow students to pursue their own interests and preferences.
 An Arduino project we did with students last school year had met all of these goals in a powerful way, and I wanted to share this with others.